Terms and Conditions of Perseus Technologies GmbH

 3.4

-The Customer acknowledges that it is technically and practically impossible to ensure the unlimited availability of the PCSS and the services offered within its framework—insofar as these are provided and/or utilised via internet technology and infrastructure—and that such availability therefore cannot be guaranteed.
-In particular, the extent of the availability and functioning of the Internet, as well as the Internet access of customers and users and their capacity requirements, is beyond Perseus’s control.
-This also includes, to this extent, the functionality and effectiveness of other third-party technologies which Perseus may use for the provision of services.
+The Client acknowledges that the availability of the PCSS and the services offered therein without any time or technical restrictions, insofar as they are provided and/or used using Internet technology and infrastructure, is technically and factually not feasible and therefore cannot be guaranteed.
+In particular, the extent of the availability and functioning of the Internet as well as the Internet access of customers and users or their capacity concerns is beyond the influence of Perseus.
+To this extent, this also includes the functionality and effectiveness of other third-party technologies that may be used by Perseus to provide services.

-Perseus shall therefore take all reasonable, technically feasible and state-of-the-art measures, which are proportionate to the effort involved, to ensure the most comprehensive provision possible of the PCSS and the services offered within its framework.
-Against this background and in accordance with these provisions, Perseus cannot, however, guarantee that the PCSS and the services it comprises will be available and accessible at all times and/or without interruption.
+Accordingly, Perseus shall take the reasonable, technically possible, state-of-the-art and necessary measures to provide the PCSS and the services offered within the scope of it as comprehensively as possible.
+Against this background and in accordance with this provision, Perseus cannot guarantee that the PCSS and the services covered by it can be available and used at any time and/or without interruption.

-Customers and users will be informed in an appropriate manner of any unforeseen system failures.
-Where possible and reasonable, maintenance work will be carried out outside normal business hours.
-If this is not possible and the nature and/or scope of such maintenance work exceeds what is reasonable, Perseus will inform customers and users accordingly in good time in advance.
+Customers and users will be informed about unforeseen system failures in an appropriate form.
+Maintenance work is carried out outside normal business hours if possible and reasonable.
+If this is not possible and the type and/or scope of such maintenance work exceeds a reasonable level, Perseus will inform the customers and users accordingly in good time in advance.

 3.5